 Use Polite expressions to Ask Someone to Talk to You

 Politeness is the key to dealing with people effortlessly and smoothly.
 It helps to maintain an excellent relationship with the people surrounding you.
 If you are polite, you will be appreciated by everybody.
-As a result, you will feel confident, your networking skill will be improved, and your self-esteem will be boosted.
+As a result, you will feel confident, improve your networking skills, and boost your self-esteem.

-No matter in which situation you are, politeness can help you achieve what you hanker after.
+No matter your situation, politeness can help you achieve what you hanker after.

 - May I have a few words with you?